 The management of MASD will include management of the source of moisture in accordance with the cause, and the use of barrier products in accordance with the category.
-The management of MASD is discussed below, with Appendix 6 providing a quick reference guide for the management of MASD.
+The management of MASD is discussed below.

-Any management plan that is being implemented must be clearly documented within a patient's electronic care record, and this management plan must be handed over to all staff involved in their care.
+Any management plan that is being implemented must be clearly documented within a patient's electronic patient record, and this management plan must be handed over to all staff involved in their care.